The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Radial mass deposition

 For the mini mergers, the variation of the inclination angle is much more significant.
 If $\Omega \geq 30\dg$, the distribution varies only marginally (panels 15 and 16 of Fig.~\ref{fig:massdepo}), but for smaller $\Omega$ it shows the same behavior as for Family~1, with the central region becoming devoid of stars from the accreted satellite galaxy.
 For the mass deposition of a satellite galaxy it is therefore important whether the satellite has to travel through the stellar disc of the host or not.

-Since the distribution of the orbital angles of mini mergers is not uniform but rather has its highest probability at $\Omega=0\dg$ (i.e., along the disc plane of the host; \citealt{Shao2018}), we additionally examine the impact of combinations of small values of $\alpha$ and $\Omega$ for our $\mu=1:100$ mergers.
-The resulting central radial surface brightness distributions for these mini mergers are shown in Fig.~\ref{fig:specialcases}.
+Since the distribution of the orbital angles of (mini) mergers is not uniform but rather has its highest probability at $\Omega=0\dg$ (i.e., along the disc plane of the host; \citealt{Shao2018, Welker2017, Welker2018}), we additionally examine the impact of combinations of small values of $\alpha$ and $\Omega$ for our $\mu=1:100$ mergers.
+The resulting central radial surface brightness distributions of the former satellite particles of these mini mergers are shown in Fig.~\ref{fig:specialcases}.
 For $\alpha=0\dg$ and $\Omega\geq 30\dg$, the density increases steadily inwards.
 For lower $\Omega$ and larger $\alpha$, the density in the center decreases, and for $\alpha\geq 20\dg$, $\Omega=0\dg$ a region with lower density appears in the center (see the Family-1 mini mergers with $\mu=1:100$ in panel~8 of Fig.~\ref{fig:massdepo}).
 The two parameters $\alpha$ and $\Omega$ work opposite to each other.
 While an increase of $\Omega$ increases the density in the central region, a larger $\alpha$ decreases it and shifts the distribution outwards.
+For the mergers shown in Fig.~\ref{fig:specialcases}, the fraction of the total satellite mass deposited in the radial range shown (i.e., inside of $13~\mathrm{kpc}$) varies only slightly between $11\dots 15\%$, without any distinctive correlation with the orbital parameters.

-In addition, one counter-rotating merger simulation was performed (green dashed line).
+In addition, one counter-rotating merger simulation was performed (green dashed line in Fig.~\ref{fig:specialcases}).
 It can be seen that an inversion of the rotation results in a density distribution shifted outwards but otherwise similar to its co-rotating counterpart (red dashed line).
 At large radii, however, there are no differences in the mass deposition of the mini mergers, regardless of the orbital configurations.
 We conclude that the effect of the orbit and impact angles can play an important role for the stellar halos of disc galaxies, as the survival of the disc galaxy can crucially depend on these orbital parameters.